GSA-TTS/identity-site/_help/README.md

 # Maintaining Help Section

 The Help section of login.gov a slightly different from others.
-It is the core of the site mobile navigation.

 Here are helpful hints for maintaining this section.

 ## The _help files location
 For now, the help section is a direct subdirectory of the identity-site.
 They are located outside of the _pages directory.
 Our goal is to move this section to the _pages directory in a future pull request, where we can view the impact of such a move.